Field goal

 The goal structure consists of a horizontal crossbar suspended 10 ft above the ground, with two vertical goalposts 18 ft 6 in apart extending vertically from each end of the crossbar.
 In American football, the goals are centered on each end line; in Canadian football, they are centered on each goal line.
+In order for a field goal to be scored, or to be "good", the entire ball must pass through the rectangular plane formed by the bottom horizontal crossbar and two vertical uprights formed by the goalpost.
+If a field goal fails to pass through this plane, it is "no good" and no score is awarded.

+If a team scores a field goal, they kickoff to return possession of the ball to the opposing team.
+If a field goal attempt is unsuccessful, possession of the ball is turned over to the opposing team where the line of scrimmage of the field goal attempt was in the NCAA, or at the spot of the kick, the spot where the placekicker made contact with the ball, in the NFL.

 Strategy

 As a field goal is worth only three points, while a touchdown scores at least six (which usually becomes seven with a successful conversion, and potentially eight with a two-point conversion), teams will generally attempt a field goal only in the following situations: